merfishtools/merfishtools.github.io/index.md

 The file `codebook.txt` is a MERFISH codebook ([example](https://github.com/merfishtools/merfishtools-evaluation/raw/master/codebook/140genesData.1.txt)), consisting of tab separated columns:

 * feature,
-* codeword,
-* expressed.
+* codeword.

-The last column denotes if a codeword is assigned to e.g. a gene for which expression can be expected.
-Unless you have misidentification probes (see Chen et al. Science 2015), you will have only ones in this column.
+Note that the codebook should not list misidentification probes (see Chen et al. Science 2015).

 The file `data.txt` ([example](https://github.com/merfishtools/merfishtools-evaluation/raw/master/data/140genesData.1.all.txt)) contains MERFISH readouts in tab-separated format.
 The expected columns are